Dodecahedrane/DevOpsNotes/Cloud/Azure/Deploying Test Application.md

 sudo apt install nginx -y

 # enable nginx (it should by default.. but should do it just to make sure)
-sudo systemctl enable
+sudo systemctl enable nginx

 # install nodejs version 20.x
 # https://github.com/nodesource/distributions/blob/master/README.md
 curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash - &&\
 sudo apt-get install -y nodejs

+# install pm2 to run the nodejs server
+sudo npm install pm2 -g

 # this part assums the source files were copied across to the server
 cd app

-# install pm2 to run the nodejs server
-sudo npm install pm2 -g
+# stop existing pm2 app process if it is already running
+pm2 stop app

 # start the app with pm2 (in the background)
 pm2 start app.js